SUTAMPU/air-quality-calculator/README.md

 # Air Quality Calculator
 This project uses existing data from the __[PM2.5 Footprint Calculator v1.01]([https://openaq.org/](https://www.eg.mahidol.ac.th/dept/egce/pmfootprint/files/1_01/PM2.5%20Footprint%20Calculator%20Report%20v1.01_081221.pdf))__, developed by Mahidol University, Thailand.

-The aim of this project is to raise awareness about individual's PM2.5 emissions and encourage individuals to shift to greener modes of transportation.
-This can be achieved by integrating into real-time AQI application already available.
-The following is an example interface of our the calculator would look like:
+The aim of this project is to raise awareness about individuals' PM2.5 emissions and encourage individuals to shift to greener modes of transportation.
+This can be achieved by integrating into a real-time AQI application already available.
+The following is an example interface of what our calculator would look like:
 ![example-interface](https://github.com/SUTAMPU/air-quality-calculator/blob/main/example.gif?raw=true)

 # About the calculator